tedyapo/loopfield/docs/README.md

 LoopField
 =========
-This is a pythom module for calculating 3D vector magentic fields induced by filamentary current loops (i.e. turns of wire).
+This is a python module for calculating 3D vector magentic fields induced by filamentary current loops (i.e. turns of wire).
 The code is based on the formulas presented in:

 Simpson J., Lane J., Immer C., Youngquist R., Steinrock, T., Simple
 Analytic Expressions for the Magnetic Field of a Circular Current